FMD supports the NCIA

 August 17, 2012

 In spite of their compliance with state laws, medical cannabis dispensaries may not file business deductions on their federal tax returns.
-Tax Court Judge Diane Kroupa ruled that under federal law – Section 280E of the federal tax code provision – it is illegal to deduct expenses from the trade of a controlled substance, such as marijuana.
+Tax Court Judge Diane Kroupa ruled that under federal law – Section 280E of the federal tax code provision — it is illegal to deduct expenses from the trade of a controlled substance, such as marijuana.
 Hence, in Olive v.
-Commissioner of Internal Revenue, Kroupa had rejected a petition from the Vapor Room to deduct expenses in spite of its legitimacy under California law.
+Commissioner of Internal Revenue, Kroupa rejected a petition from the Vapor Room to deduct expenses despite their legitimacy under California law.

 August 10, 2012